 Step-by-step execution technique

-1. Take one of the available meditation postures - Vajrasana, Siddhasana or Padmasana.
-Lotus Pose (Padmasana) is considered the best asana for mastering energy practices, but it requires good preparation and open hips.
-One of the main requirements for the throat lock asana is that the knees should be on the floor, so Sukhasana is not suitable for this practice.
+1. Assume a meditative posture such as Vajrasana, Siddhasana, or Padmasana.
+Lotus Pose (Padmasana) is considered ideal for mastering energy practices but requires good preparation and open hips.
+A key requirement for the throat lock is that the knees rest on the floor, so Sukhasana is not suitable.

-2. Place your palms on your thighs, slightly above your knees, fingers pointing inward.
-Straighten your back and reach up with the top of your head, avoiding lumbar flexion.
+2. Place your palms on your thighs, slightly above your knees, with your fingers pointing inward.
+Straighten your back and lengthen your spine through the crown of your head, avoiding lumbar curvature.
 Relax your body and close your eyes.

-4. Lower your head with your chin at the jugular (the fossa between the collarbones), bring your chest slightly forward and up, pressing your chin firmly against the sternum.
+4. Lower your head, bringing your chin to the jugular notch (the hollow between the collarbones).
+Bring your chest slightly forward and up, pressing your chin firmly against your sternum.

-5. Hands should be straight with the palms resting on the hips, and shoulders should be brought slightly forward and up.
+5. Keep your arms straight with palms resting on your thighs, and bring your shoulders slightly forward and up.

-6. Duration of breath-holding should be measured according to personal feelings.
-Do not be overzealous, as soon as you feel discomfort, return to the starting position and be sure to exhale the remaining air.
-Restore your breathing and begin the next cycle.
-It is not allowed to do more than 10 approaches in one session.
+6. The duration of breath retention should be determined by your personal comfort level.
+Do not overexert yourself.
+As soon as you feel discomfort, return to the starting position and exhale the remaining air.
+Restore your normal breathing and begin the next cycle.
+Do not exceed 10 repetitions in one session.

 Jalandhara bandha is part of the maha bandha, which consists of three bandhas - jalandhara, uddiyana, mula